YatterOfficial/Yield-Ping-Pong/README.md

 This fully asynchronous, remotely distributed system, illustrates that instead of creating a List&lt;CustomObject&gt; and managing that, that instead, by creating an  IEnumerableAsync&lt;CustomObject&gt; allows the remote management of single items that ultimately constitute a list, instead of having to retrieve the whole list first.

 Here, the remote system happens to be a server, however it could just as easily have been retrieving a series of items on a queue in the cloud, or merely scraping a series of webpages.

+In essence a call is made to retrieve a list, and yet each item is retrieved individually but acted upon sequentially,